How to Make VLOOKUP Case Sensitive in Excel (4 Methods)

 Consider the following dataset of students.
-In that dataset, there are two students who have the same first names but different surnames and obtained a different scores.
+In that dataset, there are two students who have the same first names but different surnames and obtained different scores.

 VLOOKUP Case Insensitive